libdynd/libdynd/README.md

 giving the project space and time to develop as it needed and providing real data sets and challenge problems to tackle and measure against.
-[Travis Oliphant](https://en.wikipedia.org/wiki/Travis_Oliphant) has told the story of the early days at Continuum, and why it supports DyND, on the NumPy mailing list - see [here](https://mail.scipy.org/pipermail/numpy-discussion/2015-August/073412.html)
+[Travis Oliphant](https://en.wikipedia.org/wiki/Travis_Oliphant) has told the story of the early days at Continuum, and why it supports DyND, on the NumPy mailing list - see [here](https://mail.scipy.org/pipermail/numpy-discussion/2015-August/073412.html).

 [Irwin Zaid](https://github.com/izaid) joined the project in the winter of 2014, as its first major outside contributor, while he was a research fellow at [Christ Church](http://www.chch.ox.ac.uk), [University of Oxford](http://www.ox.ac.uk).
-He initially added early [CUDA](https://developer.nvidia.com/about-cuda) support to the library, but played a gradually increasing role in the design and goals of the project.
+He initially added early [CUDA](https://developer.nvidia.com/about-cuda) support to the library, then played a gradually increasing role in the design and goals of the project.
 He took over development of DyND in the spring of 2015, and was funded by Continuum from June 2015 until April 2016.